supershaneski/vue-quiz-app/README.md

 ~~To do this, I will need to store the `id` of `shuffled questions` and `current date` in `localStorage`.
 Every time the page is loaded, I will then check this info is there is a need to reshuffle the questions or not.~~

-I am now fetching the quiz data from [Open Trivia DB](https://opentdb.com/api_config.php).
+I am now fetching the quiz data from [Open Trivia DB API](https://opentdb.com/api_config.php).

 ## Options API vs Composition API